 But offers come and go regularly, so it’s vital to know when a credit card is offering a top-notch sign-up offer that can earn you the biggest possible bonus.
 And since many credit card issuers these days restrict the number of cards you can get with them — or the number of times you can get a card — you’ll want to apply for a credit card when it’s offering a peak sign-up bonus.

-- Blue Cash Preferred® Card from American Express: Best for groceries
+Best for groceries: Blue Cash Preferred® Card from American Express

 The Chase Sapphire Preferred earns Chase Ultimate Rewards points, which can be redeemed for cash back at 1 cent apiece, or for travel via the Chase travel portal at a rate of 1.25 cents each.
-At that rate, 80,000 bonus points would be worth $800 in cash or $1,000 in travel, which on its own would be an excellent return just for getting one credit card.
+At that rate, 60,000 bonus points would be worth $600 in cash or $750 in travel, which on its own is a great return just for getting one credit card.

 Aside from the sign-up bonus, you’ll also earn 3 points for every dollar you spend on dining, select streaming services and online grocery purchases with the Chase Sapphire Preferred, 2 points per dollar on travel (or 5 total points for travel booked through Chase Ultimate Rewards) and 1 point per dollar on all other purchases.
 Plus, through March 2025, you’ll also earn 5 points per dollar on Lyft rides, which is a nice extra bonus.